apple/ccs-caldavtester/README.txt

 			if set to 'yes' then the HTTP response (header and body) is printed along with test results.

+		ELEMENT <require-feature>
+			set of features.

+			ELEMENT <feature>
+				feature that server must support for this request to run.

+		ELEMENT <exclude-feature>
+			set of features.

+			ELEMENT <feature>
+				feature that server must not support for this request to run.

 		ELEMENT <method>
 			the HTTP method for this request.
 There are some 'special' methods that do some useful 'compound' operations:
 				1) DELETEALL - deletes all resources within the collections specified by the <ruri> elements.
 				2) DELAY - pause for the number of seconds specified by the <ruri> element.
 				3) GETNEW - get the data from the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.
-			3) WAITCOUNT - wait until at least a certain number of resources appear in a collection.
+				4) WAITCOUNT - wait until at least a certain number of resources appear in a collection.

 		ELEMENT <ruri>
 			the URI of the request.
 Multiple <ruri>'s are allowed with DELETEALL only.
 			The characters "**" may be used to cause a random uuid to be inserted where those two characters appear.
 The characters "##" may be used to insert the current test count iteration where those two characters occur.

 		ELEMENT <header>
 			can be used to specify additional headers in the request.

 			ELEMENT <name>
 				the header name.

 			ELEMENT <value>
 				the header value.

 		ELEMENT <data>
 			used to specify the source and nature of data used in the request body, if there is one.

 			ATTRIBUTE substitutions
-			if set to 'yes' then '$host:' and '$calendarhome1:' substitutions will be performed on the data before it is sent in the request.
+				if set to 'yes' then '$xxx:' style variable substitutions will be performed on the data before it is sent in the request.
 			ATTRIBUTE generate
 				if set to 'yes' then a basic calendar data "fuzzing" is done to the source data to make it unique and up to date.

 			ELEMENT <content-type>
 				the MIME content type for the request body.

 			ELEMENT <filepath>
 				the relative path for the file containing the request body data.

 		ELEMENT <verify>
 			if present, used to specify a procedures for verifying that the request executed as expected.

+			ELEMENT <require-feature>
+				set of features.

+				ELEMENT <feature>
+					feature that server must support for this verification to be checked.

+			ELEMENT <exclude-feature>
+				set of features.

+			ELEMENT <feature>
+				feature that server must not support for this verification to be checked.

 			ELEMENT <callback>
 				the name of the verification method to execute.

 			ELEMENT <arg>
 				arguments sent to the verification method.

 				ELEMENT <name>
 					the name of the argument.

 				ELEMENT <value>
 					values for the argument.

+		ELEMENT <graburi>
+			if present, this stores the value of the actual request URI used in a named variable which can be used in subsequent requests.
+			Useful for capturing URIs when the GETNEW method is used.

 		ELEMENT <grabheader>
 			if present, this stores the value of the specified header returned in the response in a named variable which can be used in subsequent requests.

 		ELEMENT <grabproperty>
 			if present, this stores the value of the specified property returned in a PROPFIND response in a named variable which can be used in subsequent requests.

 		ELEMENT <grabelement>
 			if present, this stores the text representation of an XML element extracted from the response body in a named variable which can be used in subsequent requests.

 VERIFICATION Methods

 acltems: